silabs-EricZhao/How-to-improve-the-power-consumption-of-LDC-on-BDR4261A/README.md

       #define DUTY_CYCLE_ON_TIME      (4167)
       ```
 20. **Enable EM2 mode and disable button**
-Find the ***the sl_duty_cycle_config.h*** file as above, and enable EM2 mode and disable button as following.
+Open the ***sl_duty_cycle_config.h*** file in the config folder, enable EM2 mode and disable button as following.
     ```c
     #define DUTY_CYCLE_USE_LCD_BUTTON      0
     #define DUTY_CYCLE_ALLOW_EM2           1
     ```
-21. **Build project and flash to device**
+21. **Build the project and flash the firmware**
     - Click the hammer icon to build the project.
     - After compiling is completed, the .s37 binary file is located at **binaries** folder, right-click the .s37 binary and choose **Flash to device...**->**choose the target device**->**OK**.

 ### Measure EM2 current consumption
 EFR32xG14 sleep current in EM2 mode can be as low as **1.3uA**.
 Please refer to the datasheet, [ERF32FG14 datasheet](https://www.silabs.com/documents/public/data-sheets/efr32fg14-datasheet.pdf).

 -  We use the power analyzer N6705C to measure the EM2 current consumption and get the average current consumption is about 1.94uA.
-For more info about how to measure the sleep current please refer to [AN969](https://www.silabs.com/documents/public/application-notes/an969-measuring-power-consumption.pdf) and also you can use the energy profile to measure it, please refer to [users-guide-tools-energy-profiler](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-tools-energy-profiler/).
+For more info about how to measure the sleep current please refer to [AN969](https://www.silabs.com/documents/public/application-notes/an969-measuring-power-consumption.pdf).
     <img src="images/sleep current.gif">

 - Conclusion